-The object’s orientation, relative to the global axes and its own origin.
+The object’s local orientation, relative to the global axes and its own origin.

 - Rotation Mode

-Method for calculating rotations, additional information can be found here.
+Method for calculating rotations, additional information can be found in the manual’s appendix.

 The X, Y, and Z coordinates define a point relative to the object origin.
 This point and the origin define an axis around the W value defines the rotation.